robertyoung2/luis-batch-test-scraper-public/README.md

 * Opens the batch testing panel and runs all batch tests (maximum of 10)
 * Opens the results of each batch test and saves to a csv or json

+## To-Do

+* Create a text outpile file listing which Intents were not covered in the list of 10 batch tests (if more than 10 batch tests required)

 ## Known Issues

 * Timeout error if webpage does not load - add logic to reload current page and try step again